nicolabs/nicobot/README.md

 - **debian** : if you have several images with the debian base, this may be the most efficient (as base layers will be shared with other images)
 - **debian-slim** : if you want a smaller-sized image and you don't run other images based on debian (as it will not share as much layers as with the above `debian` tag)
-- **alpine** : this is the smallest image (<100MB) but it may have more bugs than debian ones because it's more complex to maintain
+- **alpine** : this should be the smallest image in theory, but it's more complex to maintain and thereore might not meet this expectation ; please check/test before use

-Since those bots are probably not going be enterprise-level critical at any point, I suggest you use the _alpine_ image and switch to _debian_ or _debian-slim_ if you encounter performance issues or other problems.
+**NOTE** that the _signal-cli_ backend needs a _Java_ runtime environment, and also _rust_ dependencies to support Signal's group V2.
+This approximately doubles the size of the images...

-Those images should be able to run on all CPU architectures supported by [the base images](https://hub.docker.com/_/python).
+The current state of those images is such that I suggest you try the _debian-slim_ image first and switch to another one if you encounter issues or have a specific use case to solve.

-Sample command to run :
+Sample run command :

-    docker run --rm -it -v "myconfdir:/etc/nicobot" nicolabs/nicobot:alpine transbot -C /etc/nicobot
+    docker run --rm -it -v "myconfdir:/etc/nicobot" nicolabs/nicobot:debian-slim transbot -C /etc/nicobot

 ### Installation from source